How to Navigate AI Regulation: A Loyalty Perspective | Part I

 • Accountable to existing compliance, legal, and regulatory obligations.

 This concludes our legal summary of current AI regulation.
-In Part 2, Bond will discuss AI usage best practices within the loyalty program industry.
+In Part 2, Bond covers AI usage best practices within the loyalty program industry.

 About the Authors